K3lKuN/threeSeeker/README.md

-# threeSeeker
+# treeSeeker
-Create a three for resaerch a string in a list.
+Create a tree for resaerch a string in a list.